Thund3r2h0ck/MicrosoftSentinelHomeLab/README.md

 - Creating a Workspace for Microsoft Sentinel in Azure
 - Assigning the Microsoft Sentinel Training Lab Solution from Azure Marketplace to the Created Microsoft Sentinel Workspace
 - Authorizing an API Connector
+- Adding Data Connectors through the Content Hub in Microsoft Sentinel

 <h2>Languages and Utilities Used</h2>